EXCLUSIVE-Oil traders to cut Russian oil purchases from May 15 - sources

 Vitol, another big buyer, declined to comment on the May 15 deadline.
 Vitol has previously said traded volumes of Russian oil "will diminish significantly in the second quarter as current term contractual obligations decline,” and it will cease trading Russian oil by the end of 2022.

-The war and sanctions on Russia have already led some buyers of Russian crude such as Shell RDSa.L to stop buying its oil.
+The war and sanctions on Russia have already led many western buyers of Russian crude such as Shell RDSa.L to stop new spot purchases.

 Refiners in Europe are becoming increasingly reluctant to process Russian crude.
 That has already disrupted Russian exports, although purchases by India and Turkey have made up for some of the slack.
 Sales to China also continue unabated.